intel-lab-lkp/linux/Documentation/networking/ip-sysctl.rst

 	- 0: Disabled.
-	- 1: Enable timestamps as defined in RFC1323 and use random offset for each connection rather than only using the current time.
+	- 1: Enable timestamps as defined in RFC1323 and use random offset for each pair (src-addr, dst-addr) rather than only using the current time.
 	- 2: Like 1, but without random offsets.

 	Default: 1